HB-5034

 West Virginia House Bill 5034 — West Virginia Genomic Information Privacy Act of 2026

-Creates the West Virginia Genomic Information Privacy Act of 2026, imposing privacy and security obligations on entities that offer consumer genetic testing or collect, use, or analyze genetic data of West Virginia residents.
-Requires entities to provide privacy notices, obtain express consent before collecting or disclosing genetic data, maintain comprehensive security programs, and provide consumers with access, deletion, and consent revocation rights.
-Prohibits use of genome sequencers produced by foreign adversaries, storage of genomic data in foreign adversary countries, and transfer of genomic data to foreign adversaries in bankruptcy.
+Creates the West Virginia Genomic Information Privacy Act of 2026, imposing privacy and security obligations on entities that offer genetic testing products or services or that collect, use, or analyze genetic data of West Virginia residents.
+Requires entities to provide privacy notices, obtain express consent before collecting or disclosing genetic data, maintain comprehensive security programs, and provide consumers with rights to access, delete, and revoke consent.
+Prohibits the use of genome sequencers or software produced by or on behalf of foreign adversaries, bars storage of genomic data within foreign adversary countries, and prohibits the sale or transfer of genomic data to foreign adversaries in bankruptcy.
 Requires annual compliance certification to the Attorney General.
-Enforced by the AG with $2,500 per-violation civil penalties, and provides a private right of action for harmed patients or research subjects with statutory damages up to $5,000 per violation.
+Enforceable by the Attorney General with $2,500 per-violation civil penalties, and provides a private right of action for harmed patients or research subjects with statutory damages up to $5,000 per violation.

 Summary

-Creates the West Virginia Genomic Information Privacy Act of 2026, imposing privacy and security obligations on entities that offer consumer genetic testing or collect, use, or analyze genetic data of West Virginia residents.
-Requires entities to provide privacy notices, obtain express consent before collecting or disclosing genetic data, maintain comprehensive security programs, and provide consumers with access, deletion, and consent revocation rights.
-Prohibits use of genome sequencers produced by foreign adversaries, storage of genomic data in foreign adversary countries, and transfer of genomic data to foreign adversaries in bankruptcy.
+Creates the West Virginia Genomic Information Privacy Act of 2026, imposing privacy and security obligations on entities that offer genetic testing products or services or that collect, use, or analyze genetic data of West Virginia residents.
+Requires entities to provide privacy notices, obtain express consent before collecting or disclosing genetic data, maintain comprehensive security programs, and provide consumers with rights to access, delete, and revoke consent.
+Prohibits the use of genome sequencers or software produced by or on behalf of foreign adversaries, bars storage of genomic data within foreign adversary countries, and prohibits the sale or transfer of genomic data to foreign adversaries in bankruptcy.
 Requires annual compliance certification to the Attorney General.
-Enforced by the AG with $2,500 per-violation civil penalties, and provides a private right of action for harmed patients or research subjects with statutory damages up to $5,000 per violation.
+Enforceable by the Attorney General with $2,500 per-violation civil penalties, and provides a private right of action for harmed patients or research subjects with statutory damages up to $5,000 per violation.

 Enforcement & Penalties